 Often these people don’t even know who your lender is, let alone be in a position to help you avoid a foreclosure.

-These people are notorious for asking for personal financial information, including your banking account numbers, to get the process started.
+These people are notorious for asking for personal financial information.
+That includes your banking account numbers, to get the process started.
 They particularly go after homeowners with offers to help them take advantage of loan modification programs.

 Avoiding this scam is simple.
 Never give out personal financial information to anyone who calls.
 And don’t pay a fee for housing counseling.